PeterTian96/probability-and-inference-portfolio-tian-zhengqi/01-roulette-simulation/Writeup.md

     ## [1] 190

 <p>
- Simple sample could not decide everything, we need to calculate the average earning of a gambler that uses this strayegy to do determine if it works.
+ Single sample solution could not conclude the solution, we need to calculate the average earning of a gambler that uses this strayegy to do determine if it works.
 Thus we need a simulation function to repeat the games to get the answer.
 First, we need a simulation function:
 </p>

       # Simulation